PRECIOUS-Gold steadies after hitting 5-mth peak as political tensions simmer

 Holdings of SPDR Gold Trust , the world's largest

-tonnes on Tuesday.
-The ETF has seen about six tonnes of inflows
+842.41 tonnes on Tuesday.
+The ETF has seen about six tonnes of

 (Additioanl reporting by Nallur Sethuraman in Bengaluru;